wannamaker/NYC-HHC-Patient-Satisfaction-Insight/README.md

 ### MVP/PostMVP

 #### MVP
-- Build layout
+- Build layout (HTML and CSS)
-- Find and use external api
+- Use the mentioned external API
-- Render data on page
+- Render data on page using a drop down menu
-- Use CSS flex or grid on the layout
+- Display results from one hospital in the menu above using CSS flex or grid on the page

 #### PostMVP
 - Add second API
-- Add Animation
+- Add categories in a drop dow menu per hospital
-- Make the page responsive
+- Add Animation and Make the page responsive

 ## Project Schedule